inspircd/docs/docs/3/commands/_cmd_rehash.md

 Reloads the server configuration.

-If `<type>` is specified then then a specific module is rehashed on the local server.
+If `<type>` is specified then a specific module is rehashed on the local server.

 If `<server>` is specified then the specified server's configuration is reloaded.